+What is ISPOR?
+What are ISPOR Translation and Cultural Adaptation of PRO Principles?
 Back in 1999, The Professional Society for Health Economics and Outcomes Research’s (ISPOR) Third Annual European Congress congregated the Translation and Cultural Adaptation group (TCA) with the intention of debating which standards led the process of translation and cultural adaptation of patient-reported outcome (PRO) measures.
-After discussing diverse methodologies and published guidelines, they concluded there was a general lack of consistency within them, and a new practical guidance was needed to synthesize techniques and systematize the fundamental steps that would guarantee carrying out the process with the highest degree of accuracy.
+After discussing diverse methodologies and published guidelines, they concluded there was a general lack of consistency within them, and new practical guidance was needed to synthesize techniques and systematize the fundamental steps that would guarantee to carry out the process with the highest degree of accuracy.

 It is the work carried out before the actual translation begins.
 The client or the project manager (PM) will be responsible for: